lefama/lefama.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a fifth-year Ph.D. student in the ISEN department, advised by [Dr. David H. Gutman](https://dhgutman.github.io).
-My research focuses on block decomposable methods for large-scale optimization problems, which arise frequently in machine learning and data science applications.
+I am a fifth-year Ph.D. student in the Industrial and Systems Engineering department at Texas A&M University, advised by [Dr. David H. Gutman](https://dhgutman.github.io).
+My research focuses on block decomposable and trust region methods for large-scale optimization problems, which arise frequently in machine learning and data science applications.